What CASLE Did and Why

 - CASLE’s 1997 interdepartmental presentation to five provincial government department heads to discuss how school children were slipping through the cracks between the departments’ mandates.
 The departments and CASLE began coordinated efforts that have had far-reaching effects.

 - The summer of 1997 saw the first Provincial Indoor Air Quality Conference on Schools hosted by the department of Education.
-CASLE made the keynote address to “set the tone” for the two days.
-CASLE introduced the US EPA Tools for Schools Kit.
+CASLE’s Harland and Robinson made the keynote address to “set the tone” for the two days.
+CASLE introduced the US EPA Tools for Schools Kit to the Province at this event.

-- CASLE chaired the NS Department of Education’s Healthy Schools Construction Committee to guide the design and construction of Halifax West High School, the province’s benchmark Healthy School (2000).
+- CASLE’s Robinson (chair) and Hum served on the NS Department of Education’s Healthy Schools Construction Committee to guide the design and construction of Halifax West High School, the province’s benchmark Healthy School (2000).
 Healthy Schools Design and Construction guidelines and the Building Readiness Guidelines for New School Buildings were incorporated into the Province’s Design Requirements Manual DC350 for all public buildings in NS.
 Among many other healthy school items, new schools will have no recirculated air, operable windows, gymnasiums finished and gassed-off early, less toxic building materials, new locker design, no gas appliances, and much more.

 A Look at Progress:

 These are some examples of changes since CASLE started working.
 The complete list would be very long.
-CASLE played a role, sometimes major, sometimes minor, in each of these and many more improvements:
+CASLE played a role, sometimes major, sometimes minor, in each of these and many more improvements which happened during our tenure.
+Our hope now is that they continue:

 - School boards’ maintenance managers are now appropriately skilled professionals such as management engineers.